Rent pressure zones

 - the local council is coming under pressure to provide housing or subsidise the cost of housing as a result

-If an area is designated as an RPZ, it means a cap (a maximum limit) is set on how much rents are allowed to increase for existing tenants with a private residential tenancy each year in that area.
+If an area is designated as an RPZ, a cap (maximum limit) is set on how much rents are allowed to increase for existing tenants with a private residential tenancy each year in that area.

 Scottish Ministers must consult landlords' and tenants' representatives before they make any area a rent pressure zone.